-(48) Fritz Kuhn led a group that sought to promote this regime in the US, using Camp Norland as its largest headquarters.
-An embrace of Savitri Devi splintered a group that used this regime's ideology and was founded by George Lincoln Rockwell.
-A group promoting this regime's ideology unsuccessfully marched in Skokie, Illinois.
-Charles Lindbergh's America First Committee opposed America entering a war against this country until Japan bombed Pearl Harbor.
+(42) A group promoting this regime's ideology unsuccessfully marched in Skokie, Illinois.
+This regime's leader earlier served time in prison for his role in the Beer Hall Putsch.
+Charles Lindbergh's America First Committee opposed America entering a war against this regime until Japan bombed Pearl Harbor.
 For the point, name this regime led by Adolf Hitler.